AABearBots/First-Closed-Doors-Competition/README.md

 We are launching the first competition on an invite-only basis.
 If you haven’t been invited and want in, send us an email to feedback@advancedalgos.org.

+#### Step 1: Poloniex Account

+Make sure you have an account with [Poloniex](https://poloniex.com/).
+If you don't, move swiftly and open one ASAP, as there may be a waiting period.
+You can proceed an attempt the verification process, however, you will be able to trade even if you don't.

+#### Step 2: Your Own Bots

-The very first step is creating your own bots.
+The next step is creating your own GitHub Organization and your own bots.
 Follow the [Getting Started Guide](https://github.com/AdvancedAlgos/Documentation/wiki/Overview) to do so.

+#### Step 3: Competition Configuration

-The second step is entering your organization’s and bot’s details in the [competition configuration file](https://github.com/AAArena/First-Closed-Doors-Competition/blob/master/this.competition.config.json).
+Next, enter your organization’s and bot’s details in the [competition configuration file](https://github.com/AAArena/First-Closed-Doors-Competition/blob/master/this.competition.config.json).
 Fork the file, enter your details and submit a pull request.
 Someone at our end will take care of merging your details.

 ### About Bots